marknotton/craft-master/docs/commenting/comments-git.md

 The following is a sample of how commits are commonly formatted:

+Notes
-Note: You should perform a composer update/install.
+- You should perform a composer update/install.

+To Do
-Warning: You MUST perform a composer update/install.
+- You MUST perform a composer update/install.

 Added
 - A new sub navigation bar to the header.